We've independently reviewed this article to make sure it's as accurate as we can make it.

 They can be used to cool individual rooms as needed, they cost a lot less to install, and you can take them with you when you move (though not every air conditioner works for every room).
 But like all air conditioners, you can extend their life and raise their efficiency by following some simple rules.

 Normally, an air conditioner can lower the temperature of a room by up to twenty degrees Fahrenheit.

 Asking most air conditioners to do more is ensuring they’ll overwork themselves and eventually wear down.
-Window air conditioners have an extra hurdle: cracks and gaps between the unit and the window can let cold air out, even while it uses your electricity to cool your room.
+Window air conditioners have an extra hurdle: cracks and gaps between the unit and the window can let heat in, even while it uses your electricity to cool your room.